 Professional Work in Digital Collections: Position Titles and Descriptions

 These are but a few examples of the many roles those working in digital collections may hold, whether for a digital library, digital archive or repository.
-For more position titles and job requirements, consult job posting services, including the ALA JobList (http://joblist.ala.org/) and I Need a Library Job (http://inalj.com/).
+For more position titles and job requirements, consult job posting services, including the ALA JobList and I Need a Library Job.

 - Digital Services Librarians are involved with an organization’s digital collections and projects.
 They may identify materials for digitization; design and implement metadata for digital collections; investigate, evaluate, recommend and document best practices; develop and implement policies; and design and implement workflows and procedures for digital collections management.
 Further, they may be responsible for investigating, testing and implementing methods, standards, and software applications.
 They may also be required to provide training and advocate and engage community members on the digital library’s services.

 - Digital Collections Archivists typically build and maintain accessible collections comprised of born and re-born digital archival materials.
-S/he may be in charge of selecting, configuring, installing and/or managing the repository’s technical infrastructure, including such common platforms and services as ArchivesSpace, DSpace, Islandora, CONTENTdm, Archivematica and Archive-It.
-Other duties may be the design and implementation of digitization, preservation and metadata services, requiring an understanding of principles, good practices and standards, such as in creation of Encoded Archival Description (EAD) finding aids.
+They may be in charge of selecting, configuring, installing and/or managing the repository’s technical infrastructure.
+Other duties may be the design and implementation of digitization, preservation and metadata services, requiring an understanding of principles, good practices and standards.
 They may be in charge of training and supervising digital archives staff.
 They may also be required to advocate and engage community members on the digital archive’s services, such as through promotion through various social media and other channels.
-Typically a digital collections archivist works in close collaboration with the institution’s archivist, records manager, electronic records manager or other related positions.
+Typically a digital collections archivist works in close collaboration with the institution’s archivist, records manager, electronic records manager and/or other related positions.

-- Metadata Librarians primarily are concerned with adding value to existing digital objects, by the way of descriptive details about said objects, including but not limited to things like: creator, date created, file size, copyright information, controlled vocabulary, keywords, etc. They also support initiatives related to digitization, special collections access, and other metadata-dependent efforts to describe, manage, expose, and share collections with users.
-Metadata librarians need to work closely and communicate effectively with other officials in the information organization to ensure the uniform application of standards for resource description.
+- Metadata Librarians primarily are concerned with adding value to existing digital objects by the way of descriptive, structural, administrative, technical, preservation and rights metadata.
+They also support initiatives related to digitization, special collections access, and other metadata-dependent efforts to describe, manage, expose, and share collections with users.
+Metadata librarians need to work closely and communicate effectively with others in the organization to ensure the uniform application of standards for resource description.

 Preparing to Enter the Profession of Academic Librarianship:

-- Library & Information Technology Association (LITA), a division of the American Library Association: http://www.ala.org/lita/
+- Library & Information Technology Association (LITA), a division of the American Library Association

 - Joint Conference on Digital Libraries